 It's amazing how many kids graduate from university with fancy degrees, ready to jump into the job market and tackle the real world without an understanding of how to manage their personal finances.
 As soon as they get their first job they start racking up credit card debt, buying fancy cars and spending all of their salary every month.

 A few short months after entering the work force, many people already find themselves in debt and on track to be slaves to their salary for the rest of their lives.
 The worst part of this is that it all seems perfectly normal and acceptable.

 I don't believe it's ever too late (or early) to turn your personal finances around.
-The Thrifty Choice, financial freedom and FIRE are empowering ways to handle personal finance and are as applicable in your twenties as they are in your sixties.
+Financial independence and FIRE are empowering ways to handle personal finance and are as applicable in your twenties as they are in your sixties.